Read the first chapter below. It was neither a dark nor stormy night in Washington City, April 14, 1865…

 ‘Let go, boy!’

 The actor reached down and hit Peanuts hard in the chest with the butt of the sword and sent him flying.

 The bay spun in a circle, spooked by the excitement.
 Two, three men burst through the door and spilled into the alley.

 ‘You!
 Sir!
 Stop!’

 The actor shortened the right rein, forced the bay back and headed her up.
-Then he dug his bootheels in and she leaped forward, dirt from her hooves flying into the faces of his would-be pursuers as he raced through the too-brightly lit streets.
-The rattling of her hooves echoed off the silent buildings.
+Then he dug his bootheels in and she leaped forward, dirt from her hooves flying into the faces of his would-be pursuers as he raced through the brightly lit streets.
+The rattling of her hooves echoed off the stone buildings.

 He had done it!
 One pistol, one bullet.
 Fired by one true son of liberty into one foul monster to right these monstrous evils.
-One noble act that would ring through the ages and make the actor’s name a blazing beacon of freedom forevermore!
+One noble act that would ring through the ages and make his name a blazing beacon of freedom forevermore!

 But his line, the greatest line in all history, he’d muffed his line —